Class Makeup Policy

 Tips related to basic glazing strategy

 The bottom of your pot should be completely waxed.
 The wax should go up the size of the pot at least ¼ an inch as well.
 This can change depending on the glaze combination used and your experience level.
 Be aware that glaze will never stick anywhere the wax goes and there is no way to remove the wax.
 Brush it on carefully.
-We have Forbes wax w alumina mixed in.
+We have Forbes wax with alumina mixed in.
 This is good for pots prone to “plucking”.
 Plucking mostly happens to large pots and porcelain.
 This wax + alumina is also useful for waxing lids.
 The longer you wait after waxing, the better the wax is able to resist the glaze.

 A very small amount of settled glaze at the bottom of a bucket is acceptable, but any significant amount means you must stir more.
 The amount of time you hold your pot in the glaze determines the thickness of the dip.
 Keep in mind that larger, thicker pots can absorb much more glaze.